gabrielmbmb/aes/README.md

 # What is this?

-An implementation of AES algorithm in Python.
+An implementation of the AES algorithm in Python 3.

 # Can I use it?